-Pregnant and Parenting Teen ProgramParenting Support “A Quilt of Services that Bind a Family Together” This program will provide parent education and support to pregnant and parenting women, partners, and children.
-The goal is to increase knowledge and skills in labor and delivery, infant and early child development, and parenting to promote physical and mental well-being of mother and child.
-The program will support young mothers during pregnancy by establishing positive behaviors for healthy delivery and promoting nurturing, safe environment with quality parenting.
+Pregnant and Parenting Teen ProgramParenting Support “A Quilt of Services that Bind a Family Together” Parent education and support to pregnant and parenting women, partners, and children.
+Increase knowledge/skills in: labor/delivery; infant and early childhood development; and parenting to promote physical/mental well-being of mother and child.
+Support young, pregnant youth by establishing positive behaviors for healthy deliveries and promoting a nurturing, safe environment with quality parenting.

 Catholic Charities of Livingston County